craigfrancis/framework/framework/0.1/doc/setup/resources/favicon.md

 	$config['output.favicon_path'] = '/full/path/to/favicon.ico';

-This configuration value *cannot* be set in `/app/library/setup/setup.php`, as that file often makes database queries, and opens a session, which should not be needed to quickly serve up a simple file.
+This configuration value *cannot* be set in `/app/library/setup/setup.php`, as that file often makes database queries, and opens a session, which should not be necessary to quickly serve up a simple file.

 ---